 Many people will also walk the bridge to take photographs of the Red River and the surrounding areas.
-Some trains are traveling down the center of the bridge several times a day to Hanoi’s train station.
+Some trains travel down the bridge’s center several times daily to Hanoi’s train station.

-Some parts of the Gustave Eiffel’s original structure and design remain intact.
-Other parts clearly show where the bridge sustained intense bombing, so large gaps of the bridge were filled in and repaired.
+Some parts of Gustave Eiffel’s original structure and design remain intact.
+Other parts clearly show where the bridge sustained intense bombing, so significant gaps in the bridge were filled in and repaired.

 There is some talk that the French and Vietnamese Governments are talking about a joint project to restore the Long Bien Bridge to its former appearance.
-I am sure that Gustave Eiffel would have been pleased to see the bridge return to its former glory.
+Gustave Eiffel would have been pleased to see the bridge return to its former glory.

-When you visit Hanoi, Vietnam, a must-see attraction is the Long Bien Bridge.
-The bridge is not only steeped in history, but world-class architect and designer Gustave Eiffel also designed it.
+The Long Bien Bridge is a must-see when you visit Hanoi, Vietnam.
+The bridge is steeped in history, and world-class architect and designer Gustave Eiffel also designed it.

 Is It Safe To Go Out In the Early Mornings In Hanoi, Vietnam?

-It is usually safe to go out in the early mornings in Hanoi, Vietnam.
+It is usually safe to go out early in Hanoi, Vietnam.
 The streets of the city are always bustling and alive with a lot of activity and excitement.
-People in the city tend to start their days very early—one of the best things to see in the early morning exercisers.
-To see the early morning exercise, you must also get up very early.
-There are many places in Hanoi where you can see a lot of the early morning exercisers.
+People in the city start their days very early—one of the best things to see in the early morning exercisers.
+You must also get up early to see the early morning exercise.
+There are many places in Hanoi where you can see a lot of early-morning exercisers.

-To find out more about the early mornings in Hanoi and tot see a video about the early morning exercise, you can read our blog Early Morning Exercise in Hanoi, Vietnam, What You Need to Know by clicking here.
+To find out more about the early mornings in Hanoi and to see a video about early morning exercise, you can read our blog Early Morning Exercise in Hanoi, Vietnam, What You Need to Know by clicking here.

 What Should I Do If I Need Emergency Medical Care In Vietnam?

 If you get an illness or injury while traveling in North Vietnam, there are Government (Public) Hospitals, but you may find that the hospital conditions are not up to the western standards of medical care.
 It would help if you instead considered getting to Hanoi to have a doctor at one of the Expat Medical clinics or hospitals check you out.
-If the Hanoi clinics or hospitals cannot help you with your medical needs, you may need to go to another Southeast Asian country or go home to get adequate medical care you require.
+If the Hanoi clinics or hospitals cannot help you with your medical needs, you may need to go to another Southeast Asian country or go home to get the necessary medical care.